No Mercy (2017)

-The 2017 No Mercy was a professional wrestling event produced by WWE.
-It was the 13th No Mercy and took place on September 24, 2017, at Staples Center in Los Angeles, California.
-The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's Raw brand division.
-No Mercy was discontinued after the 2017 event as following WrestleMania 34 in 2018, WWE discontinued brand-exclusive PPVs, resulting in the reduction of yearly PPVs produced.
-In 2023, however, No Mercy was revived for WWE's developmental brand, NXT.
+The 2017 No Mercy was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, Raw.
+It was the 13th No Mercy and took place on September 24, 2017, at the Staples Center in Los Angeles, California.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Brock Lesnar defeated Braun Strowman to retain the Universal Championship.
 In another marquee match, Roman Reigns defeated John Cena.
 In other prominent matches, Dean Ambrose and Seth Rollins defeated Cesaro and Sheamus to retain the Raw Tag Team Championship and Alexa Bliss defeated Bayley, Emma, Nia Jax, and Sasha Banks in a fatal five-way match to retain the Raw Women's Championship.

+This was the final No Mercy held until 2023.
+Although No Mercy was not on WWE's originally planned 2018 schedule, brand-exclusive PPV and livestreaming events for the main roster were discontinued following WrestleMania 34 in April that year, reducing the amount of these events produced per year.
+In 2023, No Mercy was reinstated as an annual livestreaming event for WWE's developmental brand, NXT.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The 13th No Mercy was held at the Staples Center in Los Angeles, California.

-No Mercy was first held by WWE as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
-A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
-No Mercy was discontinued in 2009 but it was reinstated in October 2016 following the reintroduction of the brand extension.
-On May 11, 2017, the 2017 event was moved up to September and held on September 24 at Staples Center in Los Angeles, California.
-It was the 13th No Mercy and in addition to airing on traditional PPV, it was available to livestream on the WWE Network.
+No Mercy was first held by WWE as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999, before it became the promotion's annual October PPV that same year, but held in the United States, until 2008.
+No Mercy was discontinued in 2009 but it was reinstated in October 2016 following the reintroduction of the brand extension, and that event was the first to be available via livestreaming on the WWE Network.
+On May 11, 2017, it was announced that the 13th No Mercy would move the event to September, taking place on September 24, 2017, at Staples Center in Los Angeles, California.
 Tickets went on sale on July 15.
-While the 2016 event featured wrestlers exclusively from the SmackDown brand division, the 2017 event was Raw-exclusive.
+While the 2016 event featured wrestlers exclusively from the SmackDown brand, the 2017 event was Raw-exclusive.